3YØZ Band Plan

 7. FT8 is a low power, weak signal mode.
 High power and/or “heavy” audio processing will only hinder your ability to make a contact.

 8. DO NOT SEND US GRID SQUARE INFORMATION.
-Before calling us, double click on the box next to the T1x message in the “Generate Std Msgs” window.
-This will toggle off the Tx1 message so that your calls to 3Y0Z automatically just include a signal report and the QSO sequence will be as indicated below.
-Remember DO NOT CALL US WITH A GRID SQUARE.
-We only want to exchange signal reports in order to maximize the number of QSO’s per hour.
+Before calling us, double click on “Tx 1” in the “Now” column of the “Generate Std Msgs” window.
+This will toggle off the Tx1 message, so that your calls to 3YØZ automatically include only a signal report, and the QSO sequence will be as indicated below.
+Remember, DO NOT CALL US WITH A GRID SQUARE.
+We only want to exchange signal reports in order to maximize the number of QSOs per hour.
 We will not respond to calls containing grid squares.

 9. A typical exchange between KL7YL and 3YØZ will look like: